 SPF in Everything

 One of the best ways of protecting your skin against sun damage is to make sure your skincare products contain SPF.
 Many good quality moisturizers will provide SPF protection but the actual levels can vary so always check to make sure you’re getting the right amount for your skin type.
-For most people, SPF 30 is sufficient, which is the amount contained in the Solvaderm moisturizer Dermaxol.
+For most people, SPF 30 is sufficient, which is the amount contained in the Solvaderm moisturizer Dermaxsol.
 For added protection, use a foundation that also provides SPF in its formula, whether it’s a tinted moisturizer or full-cover base.

 Go Under Cover